 Which Chatbot Platform Should I Choose?

-Botsify provides a comprehensive self-service as well as Premium service platform where you can create a chatbot, customize it with multimedia and several in-app integrations, for your website and/or Facebook.
+Botsify provides a comprehensive self-service as well as a Premium service platform where you can create a chatbot, customize it with multimedia, and several in-app integrations, for your website and/or Facebook.

 8 Tips to Improve Your Customer Service

 Understand the fact that customer service is to be treated as a team sport and you will never attain perfection at it.

 Unlike Sales, Administration, Marketing and Human Resources, Customer Service can never be complaint-free.
 You will continue to receive issues every single day and the best way to keep a hold of them is by maintaining the department-wide open communication policies.

 What’s the point of creating a mind-blowing help desk solution for your customers when none of your service representatives knows how to use it properly and get the full advantages of the software.

 Forwarding high-level technicality issues to product experts is the right approach but train each and every customer support representative with your help desk.

 For example, if you are using a chatbot for your website, make sure each one of your customer support team member knows how to extract data from it, how to handle technical issues with it and in general keep an eye on how it is running.

 This way, any of them can pitch in during an emergency or busy hours on a daily basis.